+The IIJ Group is working to create a work environment where all employees can enjoy work enthusiastically by appointing people with disabilities to many different jobs according to the abilities of each individual, without restricting their jobs when recruiting people with different abilities.
 The Group has introduced a work system where employees with walking disabilities can work at home because commuting to work can be a major inconvenience, particularly in regional areas.
-As of April 2023, 23 employees of IIJ Group in Sapporo and 10 employees in Matsue are working under this system.
+As of April 2025, 37 employees of IIJ Group in Sapporo and 5 employees in Matsue are working under this system.

-As of June 2023, the employment rate for people with disabilities was 2.4%, achieving the statutory employment rate.
+As of June 2025, the employment rate for people with disabilities was 2.7%, achieving the statutory employment rate.
 We continue to work to further promote employment.